urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

 </p>

+We can visually see that we have lost data in our buidlings layer due to the decrease in our spatial resolution.

 ### Merging rasters
 It's time to stack and collapse our rasters by merging all layers into one raster layer.
-We will overlay each raster following their priority (created in rlayers function).
-We have defined the priority of each layer to represent movement barriers for wildlife, e.g. road features over water features to maintain bridges in the landscape.
+We will overlay each raster following their priority (created in the rlayers function).
+We have defined the priority of each layer to represent movement barriers for wildlife, e.g. road features are built over water features to maintain bridges in the landscape.

 ```R